Installation with VirtualBox - advanced topics

 Added value provided by Vagrant

-This is really an advanced topic which requires some experience with Vagrant.
-However it's the automation capabilities that make learning Vagrant worthwhile.
+This is really an advanced topic that requires some experience with Vagrant.
+However, it's the automation capabilities that make learning Vagrant worthwhile.

 (For example, it is a single command to install the VirtualBox Guest Additions inside the newly created VirtualBox Guest.
 Try that with shell scripting!)